What is the difference between magnesium citrate and magnesium glycinate?

 Magnesium citrate is a magnesium preparation combined with citric acid, a compound found naturally in citrus fruits.
 Its defining characteristic is its bioavailability combined with a potent osmotic effect.
 Osmosis is the movement of water across a membrane to equalize concentration.

 When magnesium citrate enters the small intestine, the citric acid component attracts water into the intestinal lumen.
-This increase in fluid volume softens the stool and stimulates peristalsis—the wavelike muscle contractions that move food through the digestive tract.[3]
+This increase in fluid volume softens the stool and stimulates peristalsis, the wavelike muscle contractions that move food through the digestive tract.
+A 2012 clinical review in Clinics in Colon and Rectal Surgery describes this osmotic mechanism as a common medical approach to constipation management.[3]
 This is why the primary answer to “magnesium citrate vs” questions often involves digestion.
 It is functionally a saline laxative at higher doses.

 Magnesium glycinate and neuro-calm

 Magnesium glycinate (also known as bisglycinate) consists of elemental magnesium attached to two glycine molecules.
-Glycine is a non-essential amino acid that functions as an inhibitory neurotransmitter in the central nervous system.
-This means it blocks certain signals in the brain, effectively “quieting” excitatory activity.
+Glycine is a non-essential amino acid that functions as an inhibitory neurotransmitter at glycine receptors, especially in the spinal cord and brainstem.
+Glycine also has a separate role as a co-agonist at NMDA receptors.
+Some people find glycine-containing supplements subjectively calming, but evidence that the glycine from magnesium glycinate specifically improves anxiety via NMDA pathways is limited.

 Bioavailability comparison

 When comparing magnesium glycinate vs magnesium citrate strictly on absorption, glycinate often has the edge in tolerance.
 While citrate is highly bioavailable, its laxative effect means it moves through the digestive tract quickly, which can sometimes limit the time available for absorption if diarrhea occurs.
-Glycinate is absorbed in the ileum (the final section of the small intestine) and has a high absorption rate without accelerating bowel transit time.[5]
+A 1994 study in JPEN evaluating magnesium diglycinate in a clinical population found it was more bioavailable than magnesium oxide, supporting the idea that amino acid-chelated forms can be well absorbed even when gut conditions are less than ideal.[5]

 Understanding the difference between magnesium citrate and glycinate also involves looking at elemental weight.
-Magnesium citrate is roughly 11-16% elemental magnesium by weight, while magnesium glycinate is usually around 14%.
+Magnesium citrate is roughly 11 to 16% elemental magnesium by weight, while magnesium glycinate is usually around 14%.
 This means the pills are often large because a significant portion of the weight is the carrier molecule, not the magnesium itself.

 Conditions linked to it